-7th Battalion Royal Scots Fusiliers, attached 1st Battalion
+7th Battalion, Royal Scots Fusiliers,

-Robert Smylie was born on 7th April 1874 in Ballymeena, County Antrim.
+Robert Smylie was born on 7 April 1874.
 His father died when he was a child.
 He attended Ballymeena Grammar School and later graduated from London University taking his M.A. in 1903.
-He came to Sudbury from the King Edward VI Grammar School in Chelmsford.
-He was 40 when he volunteered at the outbreak of war.
+He came to Sudbury from the King Edward VI Grammar School in Chelmsford where he was a Lieutenant with the Cadet Corps.

-Robert was married and had a son and two daughters.
-He wrote a poem for his 3 children whilst in the field on 19th November 1915.
-It was called ‘My Three Kids’ and in it he tells them what he has been doing but how he would rather be with them – Moll, Bids and little Pat.’
-And when the war is over ‘We shall have some glorious fun’.
+Robert was married to Beatrice and had a son and two daughters.
+He wrote a poem for his three children whilst in the field on 19 November 1915.
+It was called ‘My Three Kids’ and in it he tells them what he has been doing but how he would rather be with them – ‘Moll, Bids and little Pat.
+And when the war is over We shall have some glorious fun’.

 The Imperial War Museum has his pocket book – the bullet that killed him went right through it.
 A letter from one of his NCOs described his death as “painless and sudden”.
-Writing to Mrs. Smylie he added: “He made me promise that if I returned home I would write to you stating that his last thoughts were of you.
+Writing to Mrs Smylie he added: “He made me promise that if I returned home I would write to you stating that his last thoughts were of you.
 He died happy and doing his duty”

+(Robert Smylie was an Acting Captain and is therefore recorded as Lieutentant on CWGC and on his headstone).
 He is also remembered on the memorial window in St. Gregory’s Church and on the Scottish National War Memorial in Edinburgh Castle.

 Back to Roll of Honour